daemontus/luggage/docker/infra/zavazadlo-reverse-proxy/README.md

-# Revese proxy using nginx
+# \[Zavazadlo\] Revese proxy using nginx

 This image implements a reverse proxy functionality using `nginx`.
 Compared to the official image, we are adding our own custom configuration files.
-As such, this image is mostly specific to our particular setup.
+As such, this image is specific to the `zavazadlo` server.
 However, feel free to use it as an inspiration for other reverse-proxy setups.

 This readme assumes you have `certificate_create.sh` and `certificate_renew.sh` somewhere on your Unraid server (`/mnt/user/appdata/certbot` is my default location).
 Furthermore, you should set up `certificate_renew.sh` to run at least once a month/week.